BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-ovito.md

 ```

 ### Isolation entre le conteneur et la machine hôte
-y default, Apptainer does not fully isolate the container from the host system.
+By default, Apptainer does not fully isolate the container from the host system.
 One can either have partial or total isolation using respectively the flags `--no-mount` or `--no-home` and `--containall` (see [this link](https://www.apptainer-images.diamond.fr/apptainer-tutorial%isolation/EN) for more information).
 In case the `--containall` option is activated, we encounter two difficulties.

 #### Sharing Graphical Resources
 On one hand, it is possible that an error message appears, informing you that one of the library plugins (`qt.qpa.xcb`), fails to connect to your display resources.